hegerdes/homepage/content/articles/2021/2021-11-dockerfile-typescript-node.md

 ---
 title: Dockerfile for NodeJS & Typescript
-description: How to bundle a TypeScript project for production with Docker
+description: Learn the best practices on how to bundle a TypeScript project for production with Docker.
+Get insights about Dockers overlay filesystem for small and secure builds.
 date: '2021-11-15'
 pic: '/img/blog/docker.png'
 tags: ['Docker', 'NodeJS', 'JavaScript', 'TypeScript']